Attendance

 • Other reasonable accommodations

 In the event that the instructor and student are unable to reach a mutual agreement in spite of their good faith efforts, the student may withdraw from the class before the withdrawal deadline, submit an appeal for late withdrawal after the deadline, may be eligible to request an incomplete (I) grade or receive a no basis (NB) grade.
-Students should consult with their assigned academic advisor and/or contact the Center for Student Rights and Responsibilities for assistance.
+Students should consult with their assigned academic advisor and/or contact the Office of Rights, Compliance and Accountability for assistance.
 Students must realize that their extended absence may have other, nonacademic impacts, including but not limited to:

 • Financial aid